loading coverage checker...

 Sitting in the middle is FTTC (Fibre-to-the-cabinet).
 Your broadband is delivered on a copper wire from your home to a local street cabinet and from here it is delivered to the local exchange on a fibre optic cable.
 You can get speeds of up to 80Mbps but FTTC speeds reduce over distance because of the connection from the local street cabinet to your home.

 The latest technology is FTTP (Fibre-to-the-premises) or FTTH (Fibre-to-the-home).
 We call this technology Full Fibre because your broadband is delivered on a fibre optic cable from your home, or business to the local exchange.
 You can get speeds of up to 900Mbps with full fibre broadband as it does not suffer with the same loss of speed, over distance, as ADSL and FTTC.

 Yes.
 Our engineers are all trained network engineers based on the south coast and are not reading from a script.
 They have access to monitoring and diagnostic tools and will be able to troubleshoot any problems you have.

 All our broadband connections have unlimited bandwidth meaning you can download and upload as much as you want, at any time without incurring extra costs.
 We do not restrict, port throttle, or contend any of our connections.

 Yes.
-We provide a free wireless router with all our connections.
+We provide a wireless router with all our connections.
 The router is the Fritz 7530.
 If you have a 1 month or 3 month contract the router remains the property of No One Internet.
 Please see our Terms & Conditions for more information

 The answer is “we can do”.
 For most home broadbands we are now providing a dynamic ipv4 and ipv6 address.
 We can provide home customers a static ipv4 and ipv6 address if they want one.
 Business broadband is provided with a static ipv4 and ipv6 address as standard.